Oval Face Shape Hairstyles

 Understanding the Oval Face Shape

-An oval face shape is defined by a forehead that’s slightly wider than the chin, balanced cheekbones, and a gently rounded jawline.
-The face length is roughly one and a half times the width creating a natural harmony that most other face shapes strive for through styling tricks.
+An oval face is defined by a forehead slightly wider than the chin, balanced cheekbones, and a gently rounded jawline.
+The face length is roughly one and a half times its width a proportion often considered the most versatile in styling because it mirrors the “golden ratio” naturally.
+This balance is exactly why oval face shape hairstyles cover such an enormous range of looks.

 That said, oval faces do vary.
 Some are longer and more narrow, leaning toward oblong.
 Others are fuller through the cheeks.
 Knowing your specific variation helps you pick from the 13 ideas below with confidence rather than guesswork.